 A H.O.P.E. representative will identify your insurance plan’s coverage for therapy services and notify you if there are any pre-authorization requirements.

 In preparation for the assessment, a H.O.P.E.
 BCBA will schedule a video call with the parent(s)/caregiver to review basic health history information.
 Policies and procedures will also be reviewed at this time.
 Typically, this in an in-office meeting without the child present.
 Due to COVID-19, we are conducting this part of the intake process via telehealth.
 We prefer for parents to secure childcare for their child during this time so we may speak openly about your child without them present.

-Our assessment process, which occurs in the same environment as the long-term placement, may take several weeks to complete.
-Assessments may take place in the school, home or community, this will be individualized per child.
+Our assessment process may take several weeks to complete.
+Assessments will take place in the clinic setting, length of time and specific assessments will vary per child.
 The goal during this phase of treatment is to complete the assessment, take baseline data and develop the individualized program for your child and family.
 Additionally, team members are introduced during this phase.
 The team members will focus on building rapport with your child and introducing programs while the BCBA observes, collects data, writes the report, and provides feedback.
 Once this phase of the assessment is complete, and the treatment goals have been determined, on-going direct therapy sessions will begin.
 The steps in the assessment process include the following:

 The assessment team will schedule a meeting with your family to discuss the results of the behavior and Skills-based assessments.
 This meeting should take place 1-3 weeks after the last observation.
 This gives the BCBA time to analyze the results and formulate a treatment plan or behavior support plan, if needed.